BattlestarCoin/docker-daemon/README.md

 Battlestar Coin V1.2.3 Node
 ========

-This image is to run Battlestarcoin daemon as a node but if you add your wallet.dat into /home/batl/.batl it can also be a personal wallet.
+This image is to run Battlestarcoin daemon as a node but if you add your wallet.dat into /home/batl/.batl, you can also use this as a personal wallet.
+And wallet wills take if you add some coins

 ## Run this Image from command line

 ```
-docker run -d --name battlestarcoin -p 16914:16914 -v batl:/home/batl index.docker.io/battlestarcoin/linux-node:latest
+docker run -d --name batl -p 16914:16914 -v batl:/home/batl index.docker.io/battlestarcoin/linux-node:latest
 ```